tokenring-ai/database/README.md

 const result = await tools.executeSql.execute(
   {
     sqlQuery: "SELECT * FROM users WHERE id = $1",
-    queryParams: { values: [42] },
+    queryParams: {values: [42]},
   },
   registry
 );
 console.log("Query result:", result);

-const schema = await tools.showSchema.execute({ databaseName: "appdb" }, registry);
+const schema = await tools.showSchema.execute({databaseName: "appdb"}, registry);
 console.log("Schema:", schema);
 ```

 Notes:

-- The executeSql tool supports passing databaseName and queryParams through to your resource implementation so you can decide how to use them (e.g., choose a DB, prepared statement values, etc.).
+- The executeSql tool supports passing databaseName and queryParams through to your resource implementation so you can
+  decide how to use them (e.g., choose a DB, prepared statement values, etc.).
-- If no DatabaseResource is registered, tools will return an error like: "Configuration error: DatabaseResource not found".
+- If no DatabaseResource is registered, tools will return an error like: "Configuration error: DatabaseResource not
+  found".

 ## API Reference